Who Am I?

 And now I can’t be stopped…in 2016 I visited 8 countries, another 8 countries (and several domestic trips) in 2017, and I’m already planning a totally epic 2018!

 I’d love to hear from you, answer your burning travel questions, or provide trip planning resources—here are all the different ways to contact me!
 Whichever social media is your fave, come find me and we can swap crazy travel stories or feed off each other’s new travel obsessions.
-Find me on Facebook or Instagram, use my Pinterest boards to amp up your wanderlust, or join our newsletter tribe below to get exclusive content and travel tips straight to your inbox!
+Find me on Facebook or Instagram, use my Pinterest boards to amp up your wanderlust, or join my newsletter tribe below to get exclusive content and travel tips straight to your inbox!